-Vulnerability to Addiction Relapse For 1-year results for alcohol, nicotine, weight and illicit drug use, studies show that more than 85% of people relapse and return to using drugs within one year of treatment.
-Research shows that alcohol and opioids have the highest relapse rates, and some studies indicate an alcohol relapse rate of up to 80 percent during the first year after treatment.
-Similarly, some studies suggest an opioid relapse rate of up to 80 to 95 percent during the first year after treatment.
+Vulnerability to addiction relapse is a serious issue, with studies showing that more than 85% of people relapse and return to using drugs within one year of treatment.
+Alcohol and opioids have the highest relapse rates, with some studies indicating an alcohol relapse rate of up to 80 percent and an opioid relapse rate of up to 80 to 95 percent during the first year after treatment.
 Other substances with notoriously high relapse rates include stimulants and benzodiazepines.

-I hope I've made it clear that relapse can be part of a person's recovery process, but it's not inevitable.
+The relapse rate for substance use disorder leads some to suggest that relapse should be an expected part of recovery, but this is not necessarily true.

 Ideally, we want to help prevent relapse whenever possible through a personalized recovery strategy.
 However, relapse should never be equated with failure.
 The important thing is that the person has created a strong support network to immediately address the relapse and get back on track.